 (b) which is supplied to a person by way of gift, or as a guest of, a person who resides on the premises on which the liquor is consumed.

-(9) For the purposes of subsection (7), a person who acts as, or as if he or she were, an occupier or a person having any part in the care, management, or control of any premises shall be deemed to be an occupier of the premises, but without affecting the liability of any other person.
+(9) For the purposes of subsection (7), a person who acts as, or as if the person were, an occupier or a person having any part in the care, management, or control of any premises shall be deemed to be an occupier of the premises, but without affecting the liability of any other person.

 (10) For the purposes of subsection (7), premises may be deemed to be kept or used as a place of resort for the consumption of liquor even though they are open only for the use of particular persons or particular classes of persons, and not to all persons who wish to use them.

-(11) A person who, not being a member of the Police Force in the execution of his or her duty, is found on any unlicensed premises kept or used in contravention of subsection (7) commits an offence and may be arrested.
+(11) A person who, not being a police officer in the execution of his or her duty, is found on any unlicensed premises kept or used in contravention of subsection (7) commits an offence and may be arrested.

 Penalty: a fine of $2 000.

-(12) It is a defence to a charge under subsection (11) if the accused proves that he or she —
+(12) It is a defence to a charge under subsection (11) if the accused person proves that the person —

 (a) was present on the premises for a lawful purpose; and